 City Directories.
 A signficant difference between a city directory and a phone book, is that you can research the residents of a city street or residency by year.
 Special Collections houses a large number of city directories from many parts of the state.
 If we do not have your specific year or city, be sure to contact the local public library of the location that you are researching.

-In Remembrance: An Electronic Index of Arkansas Deaths, 1819-1920.
-Hosted by the Arkansas History Commission, this database provides researchers with the location of death records in early Arkansas.
+Death Records Index, 1819-1920.
+Hosted by the Arkansas State Archives, this database provides researchers with the location of death records in early Arkansas.
 The data has been collected from numerous sources including church publications, cemetery records, mortality censuses, newspaper obituaries, or county and local records.
-The link can be accessed on the History Commission Search Page; chose In Remembrance Death Records as the Record Type.
+The link can be accessed on the State Archives Search Page; chose In Remembrance Death Records as the Record Type.